A Victorian Furniture Factory

 victorian furntiure factory at Chiltern Open AIr Museum

 The High Wycombe Furniture Factory, initially owned by James Elliott and Son, stands as a testament to the rich industrial history of High Wycombe.
-Erected in 1887, this working factory continued its operations until 1974, leaving an indelible mark on the manufacturing legacy of the region.
+Erected in 1887, this working factory continued its operations until 1974.
 Situated on Shaftsbury Street in High Wycombe, the factory played a significant role in the local economy and the evolution of furniture craftsmanship throughout its operational years.

 The Story Behind the Furniture Factory at the Museum